payu-india/CMS-Chatbot/docs/Offerings/reusable-van-integration-neft.md

   **Notes**:

   * The unique identifier (company prefix + mobile number) must be passed in any of the UDF parameters `udf1-udf5` parameter of the **Collect Payment** (**_payment**) API request as agreed with PayU initially.
-  * After you make the first collect payment request using the **Collect Payment** (**_payment**) API, it will take at least 30 minutes for the bank to register your VAN.
-Later, the VAN is communicated to the customer in the next batch of, which is approximately 30 minutes.
+  * After you make the first collect payment request using the **Collect Payment** (**_payment**) API, it will take at least 30 minutes for the bank to register customer's VAN.
+Later, the VAN is communicated to the customer in the next batch, which is approximately 30 minutes.
+Later, customer can initiate the payment.
 </Callout>

 ***